journal-club/wiki-data/fests/atmos.md

 - **Line Follower**
 It’s time to test your basic robotics skills!
 A line follower robot is an automated vehicle capable of following a line without any human intervention.
 For more details, [See this page](/fests/atmos/LineFollower)
 - **Cubing Atmosphere**
-Cubing Atmosphere will be a 2-day event, consisting of cube solving events that will consist of ten interesting sub-categories such as:
+Cubing Atmosphere will be a 2-day event, consisting of cube solving events that will consist of ten interesting sub-categories .
-1.3x3 cube	2.4x4 cube	3.5x5 cube	4.2x2 cube	5.3x3 blindfolded	6.3x3 one-handed	7.3x3 with feet	8.Megaminx	9.Pyraminx	10.Skewb
  For more details, [See this page](/fests/atmos/CubingAtmosphere)
 - **Contraption**
  Mr. Sheldon is stuck between devil and the deep sea.
 He is in bad shape and looks blue around the gills.
 He needs to crank out an important paper in office tomorrow but he is too off colour.
 The alarm bells are ringing and things are getting out of his hand.
 With odds worse than ever, help him set up a working atmosphere tonight.
 He’ll be grateful if you lend him a hand.
 Design and build an unconventional sequence of steps to carry out his basic easy pie tasks.
 So, let us see who triumphs this big draw game and keeps up with the Joneses!